English Poor Laws: New Poor Law

-The Poor Law Amendment Act was passed in 1834 by the government of Lord Melbourne and largely implemented the findings of the Royal Commission which had presented its findings two years earlier.
+The Poor Law Amendment Act was passed in 1834 by the government of Lord Melbourne and largely implemented the findings of the royal commission which had presented its findings two years earlier.
 The New Poor Law is considered to be one of the most "far-reaching pieces of legislation of the entire Nineteenth Century" and "classic example of the fundamental Whig–Benthamite reforming legislation of the period".
-The Act aimed to reduce the burden on rate payers and can be seen as an attempt by the Whig government to win the votes of the classes enfranchised by the Great Reform Act.
+The act aimed to reduce the burden on rate payers and can be seen as an attempt by the Whig government to win the votes of the classes enfranchised by the Great Reform Act.
 Despite being labelled an "amendment act" it completely overhauled the existing system and established a Poor Law Commission to oversee the national operation of the system.
 This included the forming together of small parishes into poor law unions and the building of workhouses in each union for the giving of poor relief.
-Although the aim of the legislation was to reduce costs to rate payers, one area not reformed was the method of financing of the Poor Law system which continued to be paid for by levying a "poor rate" on the property owning middle classes.
+Although the legislation sought to reduce costs to rate payers, one area not reformed was the system's continued financing via "poor rates" on property owners.

 Although the Poor Law Amendment Act did not ban all forms of outdoor relief, it stated that no able-bodied person was to receive money or other help from the Poor Law authorities except in a workhouse.
 Conditions in workhouses were to be made harsh to discourage people from claiming.
-Workhouses were to be built in every parish and, if parishes were too small, parishes could group together to form poor law unions.
-The Poor Law Commissioners were to be responsible for overseeing the implementation of the Act.
+Workhouses were to be built in every parish, or in poor law unions.
+The Poor Law Commissioners were to be responsible for overseeing the implementation of the act.